JasonCooke1988/P8TODO/README.md

 ## PHPUnit

-``./vendor/bin/phpunit`` : to execute all tests in suite.
+``php ./vendor/bin/phpunit`` : to execute all tests in suite.

-``./vendor/bin/phpunit tests/Form`` : to execute all tests in the form directory.
+``php ./vendor/bin/phpunit tests/Form`` : to execute all tests in the form directory.

-``./vendor/bin/phpunit tests/Controller/TaskController.php`` : to execute all tests in TaskController class.
+``php ./vendor/bin/phpunit tests/Controller/TaskController.php`` : to execute all tests in TaskController class.

 Generated PHPUnit coverage in HTML format can be found in /tmp/report.

-To regenerate those files after implementing new tests : ``php ./vendor/bin/phpunit --coverage-html tmp/report``
+To regenerate those files after implementing new tests : ``php ./vendor/bin/phpunit --coverage-html docs/phpunit_couverture_de_code``

 ## Structure